-Fringe Benefits is an ever-expanding alliance of artists, educators, parents, social justice activists and youth.
+Fringe Benefits is an ever-expanding alliance of artists, educators, parents, social justice activists and youth dedicated to creating theatre that promotes constructive dialogue and action about diversity and discrimination issues.
 As there are hundreds of Fringe Benefits allies nation-wide, it would be impossible to list everyone on this website.
 Following are images of some of us, along with brief bios and descriptions of the work we do and have done with Fringe Benefits…

 Fringe Benefits Artists, Teaching Artists, Staff & Interns…

 Norma has facilitated, developed and/or supervised hundreds of award-winning theatre for social justice projects with both youth and adults since 1991 throughout the USA, as well as in Australia, Brazil, Canada, Spain and the UK.
 She developed Fringe Benefit’s groundbreaking collaborative play devising methodology.
 Bowles has taught Theatre and Social Change courses at Loyola Marymount University since 2012.
 (1991 to present)

 Tiffani is a director, educator and performing artist.
 She earned a B.A. in Theatre Arts from Loyola Marymount University (LMU where she was honored with the “St. Ignatius Award for Theatre for Social Justice” and named “Outstanding Performer of the Year.”
 Tiffani has directed Fringe Benefits’ Theatre for Social Justice Residencies at Southeast Middle School since 2017.
 (2017 to present)

 Chelsea Sik Li Ean, Video Artist & Marketing Director